INCLUSIVE VALUE CHAIN PHILIPPINES CONDUCTS ITS FINAL REVIEW IN DAVAO CITY

 From the project team, led by Ms. Michaela Cosijn (CSIRO), it was attended by other members from CSIRO (M:1 & F:2), ANU (F:2), FAC (M:1 & F: 4), UPLB (M: 1 & F: 2), UPMin (M:2 & F:2), and VSU (M:4 & F: 3).

-The project conducts a series of internal meetings (online and offline) to get updates from the team members.
+The project team conducts a series of internal meetings (online and offline) to get updates from the team members.
+These meetings also served as venue for workshops and discussions.

 There is continuing engagement with the public and private sectors, academic communities and farmer organizations.